 Students can make certain fee payments to get an individual photocopy of the answer sheet.
-This would be fourth to the fifth level of the physical handling of answer sheets.
-Someone need to get a physical copy of the answer sheet from the storage, scan it, photocopy it and issue it to the respective student.
+This would be the fourth to fifth level of the physical handling of answer sheets.
+Someone needs to get a physical copy of the answer sheet from the storage, scan it, photocopy it and issue it to the respective student.

 This process involves many administrative activities along with paperwork.

 The onscreen marking process can handle such a task in a simpler way.

 If a student requests a photocopy of the evaluated answer sheet then using online software, evaluated answer sheet access can be issued to the student for a certain number of days.

 Students can view answer sheet copies on desktop/ mobile using valid credentials.
 Entire manual work can be eliminated immediately.